APISuite/apisuite-billing-extension-ui/README.md

 ## About

-This repo contains an APISuite Portal UI Extension skeleton for demonstration purposes.
+This repo contains API Suite's Billing Extension's UI.

 For more high-level documentation regarding the UI Extensions, refer to the [UI Extensions documentation in Confluence](https://cloudoki.atlassian.net/wiki/spaces/AS/pages/275054593/UI+Extensions).